cncf/velocity/README.md

 Azure,=SKIP
 ...
 ```
-Special flag =SKIP  for project mean that this org should NOT be groupped
+The special flag '=SKIP' for a project means that this org should NOT be groupped

-`skip.csv` CSV file that contain lists of repos and/or orgs and/or projects to be skipped in analysis:
+`skip.csv` a csv file that contains lists of repos and/or orgs and/or projects to be skipped in the analysis:
 ```
 org,repo,project
 "enkidevs,csu2017sp314,thoughtbot,illacceptanything,RubySteps,RainbowEngineer",Microsoft/techcasestudies,"Apache (other),OpenStack (other)"